ibm-cloud-docs/account/iam-idp-integration.md

 After your {{site.data.keyword.appid_short}} instance is connected to your IdP, and your {{site.data.keyword.appid_short}} instance is integrated with IAM, your users can start logging in to your account.
 If the IdP reference is set as the default, then you can share the **Default IdP URL** for your account.

 - You can have only one set as the default, but you can have up to five set up in your account.
-- Copy the **IdP URL** link from the table for the row of the IdP reference you need a URL, to give to users to log in.
+- Copy the **IdP URL** link from the table for the row of the IdP reference you need a URL to give to users to log in.

 ## Using IdP data to build dynamic rules in access groups
 {: #app-id-dynamic-rules}